Set targets as a proportion (between 0 and 1) of the maximum level of

 be used to set targets that each pertain to a single feature and a single

 zone.
-To set targets which can be met through allocating different
+To set targets that can be met through allocating different

 planning units to multiple zones, see the add_manual_targets()